PRESS DIGEST- Financial Times - Dec 7

 Brazilian judge freezes tie-up between Boeing and Embraer on.ft.com/2B2A9jo

-AJ Bell IPO-AJH.L valued at 651 million pounds after unveiling final IPO price on.ft.com/2BUJ08t
+AJ Bell (IPO-AJH.L) valued at 651 million pounds after unveiling final IPO price on.ft.com/2BUJ08t

 Overview